Aerial view of a suburban neighborhood at sunset, with rows of houses and tree-lined streets under a warm orange sky.

 Is the area separate, like a barn or outbuilding?

 Before the heater can be installed, the space may require additional pipe or wiring.
-Make sure you discuss this with your contractor when you are in the quoting process.
+Make sure you discuss this with your contractor during the quoting process.

 Size of the Space